 Saturday was going to be a busy day.
 I knew that before I went to bed on Friday.
 Will had a birthday party to go to.
 We had plans of getting a Christmas tree (which didn’t happen … who knew that tree sellers would close before 7 p.m. on a Saturday, two weeks before Christmas?
 Sigh.).
 There was cleaning to be done and organizing.

 But I woke up wanting scones in a bad, bad way.
 It was the kind of want that just needs to be addressed.
 So I made them anyway.

 The interesting thing about scones is how unbelievably easy they are to make.
-You sift (I use a wire whisk – it makes sifting a breeze), beat and stir a little.
-Then you pat it all down and slice the dough into wedges.
+Seriously, homemade scones are super simple.
+You just sift (I use a wire whisk – it makes sifting a breeze), beat and stir a little.
+Then you pat the scone dough all down and slice it into wedges.
 It takes 10 minutes, max.

 But I have to admit, scone dough can be a little confusing.
 It’s dry and crumbly in a way that can make you so uncomfortable.
 You can’t help but wonder if it’s really moist enough to bind together.
 Even as someone who has made scones in the past, I find myself wondering if it’s just not going to work this time.
 But the key is to trust – trust that the crumbly dough will hold together once you pat it down and cut it … and really.
 It will.

 I used to only make drop scones — the ones in perfectly deformed mound shapes.
 The first scones I ever ate came in that shape, so I stuck with it.
 But honestly, wedge-shaped ones are just easier, especially if you use a pizza cutter to slice them.
 And the wedge shapes are so pretty too.